 What are Non-Fungible Tokens?
-NFTs Explained
+NFTs Explained – Your Ultimate Guide to Non-Fungible Tokens

 A Primer to Non-Fungible Tokens (NFTs)

-The $100 bill in your pocket is worth the same as the $100 bill in mine.
-Even if yours were printed in 2020 and mine in 1990, a shop owner would accept them.
-Even if your $100 bill was used in a crime before you got it, it’s still worth something at the store.
-That is the ability of fungibility.
+The $100 bill in your wallet is worth the same as the $100 bill in mine.
+Both of us, people, have equal value in this game.
+Even if your wallet was printed in 2020 and mine in 1990, a shop owner would accept them from us art-loving people.

 How do NFTs and cryptocurrency differ?

-Cryptocurrencies aspire to function as currencies by holding value or facilitating the purchase or sale of products.
-Tokens issued by cryptocurrency exchanges are fungible, similar to fiat currencies such as the dollar.
-NFTs create one-of-a-kind tokens that can demonstrate ownership of and rights to digital items.
+Cryptocurrencies, including NFTs, aspire to function as currencies by holding value or facilitating the purchase or sale of art products.
+Tokens issued by cryptocurrency exchanges, including NFTs, are fungible, similar to fiat currencies such as the dollar.

-FUNGIBLE TOKEN | NON-FUNGIBLE TOKEN |
+FUNGIBLE TOKEN NON-FUNGIBLE TOKEN

-Fungible tokens are assets that are interchangeable and can be exchanged with another asset of a similar kind | Non-fungible tokens are unique assets that are not interchangeable and cannot be exchanged with another NFT of the same kind |
+Fungible tokens are assets that are interchangeable and can be exchanged with another asset of a similar kind Non-fungible tokens are unique assets that are not interchangeable and cannot be exchanged with another NFT of the same kind

-Fungible tokens are divisible assets meaning the item can be broken down into any number of units as long as the value remains the same | Non-fungible tokens are non-divisible assets, and they represent a whole entity and be sub-divided into multiple units |
+Fungible tokens are divisible assets meaning the item can be broken down into any number of units as long as the value remains the same Non-fungible tokens are non-divisible assets, and they represent a whole entity and be sub-divided into multiple units

-Fungible tokens are uniform, and they do not have a unique value proposition like NFTs | NFTs have a unique value proposition, and each token has a unique ID |
+Fungible tokens are uniform, and they do not have a unique value proposition like NFTs NFTs have a unique value proposition, and each token has a unique ID

-Fungible tokens use the ERC20 standard used to create the fungible token on an Erthereum blockchain | NFTs use the ERC271 standard for the representation of their tokens |
+Fungible tokens use the ERC20 standard used to create the fungible token on an Erthereum blockchain NFTs use the ERC271 standard for the representation of their tokens

 How are Non-Fungible Tokens (NFTs) used?

-Non-fungible tokens are blockchain assets that are not intended to be identical.
+Non-fungible tokens (NFTs) are blockchain assets that are not intended to be identical.
 NFTs effectively function as a database entry for any form of goods.

 To grasp the significance of non-fungible tokens for blockchain-based asset and identity security, consider a few additional examples of how NFTs function: